Animal Science - Science Option-Pre Veterinary Emphasis, B.S.

 Options: Production Management, Science.

 Each of the animal science options requires courses in the major that also satisfy General Education requirements.
-These courses amount to 9-12 units of the 49 unit General Education requirement, plus 1-3 excess units beyond the requirements in BREADTH Area B1 for the Production Management Option and Area B1 and B2 for the Science Option.
+These courses amount to 12 units of the 49 unit General Education requirement, plus 1-3 excess units beyond the requirements in BREADTH Area B1 and B2.

 2. General Education requirements (49 units)